peepworks/LangSwitcher/README.md

 If you often launch apps or jump into search fields with keyboard shortcuts, you have probably experienced typing in the wrong language right after focusing a new app or browser tab.
 LangSwitcher is designed to reduce those interruptions and keep your keyboard workflow smooth.

-It combines direct language switching, app-specific input rules, browser tab language memory, app launch shortcuts, typo correction, and text expansion in one native macOS menu bar app.
+It combines direct language switching, profile-based setup management, app-specific input rules, browser tab language memory, app launch shortcuts, typo correction, and text expansion in one native macOS menu bar app.

 ---

 ### Core Features

 - Direct input source switching with custom shortcuts.
+- Profile support for managing different LangSwitcher setups.
 - App-specific keyboard rules that automatically switch language when an app becomes active.
 - Browser Tab Memory for Chrome, Safari, Edge, and Brave.
 - Typo correction for mistyped English ⇄ Korean text.